Inside: The Ten Most Effective Ways to Stop Living Paycheck to Paycheck

 10. Schedule your celebrations

 Plan one day a month to celebrate your achievements.
 While getting serious about your financial circumstances never splurging can be exhausting and daunting.
-It can be hard to stay motivated and it most likely won’t be sustainable if you never allow yourself some fun.
+It can be hard to stay motivated.
+Most likely won’t be sustainable if you never allow yourself some fun.

 But you need to budget for it.
 Plan one day a month to either go out to eat, see a show or go on a road trip.
 Do something to remind yourself why you’re on this road to financial freedom: To live a life not tied down to money.